Reinforcement Unlearning via Group Relative Policy Optimization: Dataset and Evaluation Details

 \subsection{Metrics}

 We associate each probe type with metrics tailored to its objective and clarify whether higher ($\uparrow$) or lower ($\downarrow$) values indicate better unlearning.

-\paragraph{ROUGE-L Recall (Forget \& Neighbor Sets; FB, QA, AA).} Measures longest-common-subsequence overlap between the model’s output and the reference. \textbf{Forget Set:} Lower is better ($\downarrow$), less overlap means the target knowledge is removed. \textbf{Neighbor Set:} Higher is better ($\uparrow$), we want the model to retain nearby knowledge.
+\paragraph{ROUGE-L Recall (Forget \& Neighbor Sets; FB, QA, AA).} Measures the longest common subsequence overlap between the model’s output and the reference. \textbf{Forget Set:} Lower is better ($\downarrow$), less overlap means the target knowledge is removed. \textbf{Neighbor Set:} Higher is better ($\uparrow$), we want the model to retain nearby knowledge.

 \paragraph{Membership Inference Metrics (MIA Set).} (1) \textbf{LOSS:} Cross-entropy–style attacker loss.
 Higher LOSS on FM than RM ($\uparrow$) implies weaker membership signals.
 (2) \textbf{Zlib Entropy:} Compression-based signal; higher entropy on FM ($\uparrow$) suggests less memorized, less predictable outputs.
 (3) \textbf{Min-K\% / Min-K\%++:} Proportion of top-$K$ confident cases that are true members.
 Lower separability between FM and RM is better; we report these for completeness alongside LOSS.